meg-gutshall/rxeactions/docs/journal.md

 In my `SessionsController` I created a `GET "/signup"` route that takes the user to the signup form, wherein the user input will be `POST`ed to the `UsersController`.
 Additionally I created the `GET "/login"` and `POST "/login"` routes which render the user login page containing the login form, take the input from that form and check to see if the user exists and if the password is valid, and then either logs the user in or redirects them.
 Lastly, I made a `GET "/logout"` route that clears the user's session data, effectively logging them out of the app.

 The last thing I did today was code out my login form.
 I did some research online and found that there are a lot of input types that are accepted besides the ones we've been exposed to in the labs and study sessions.
 I used types like `email` and `date` and plan to implement other.
 Also there are other input attributes, one of which `required` will come in handy when forcing someone to provide information in a form.

+## Tues, Feb 19

+Built out most of my `UsersController` today and my user edit form.
+I'm still trying to get the hang of interlacing the `SessionsController` and `UsersController` to create a new user as well as a new session.
+It's a little trickier than I had anticipated.